oracle-livelabs/developer/db-operator-k8s/deploy-db-bv/deploy-db-on-bv.md

 To initiate the creation of the database by the Operator we'll have to create a config file describing the desired database setup.
 For this lab we'll use the file [singleinstancedatabase-create.yaml](https://github.com/oracle-livelabs/developer/blob/main/db-operator-k8s/deploy-db-bv/singleinstancedatabase-create.yaml) which contains a configuration ready to use for this part of the lab.

-We'll be highlighting some of the sections of this file below :
+We'll be highlighting some of the sections of this file below, no need to do any edits in this Task :

 - In the top level section of the file, the parameter `kind`refers to the type of database to create, in this case we will be launching a DB in a container running on the Kubernetes cluster, known as a **Single Instance Database**.
 Other possible choices are to use an Autonomous DB on OCI, to use a, external Container database, and more.
   The parameter `name` defines the oracle dabatase name we'll be creating, as well as the name used to refer to the database via the various `kubectl` commands